-Évaluators must also consider the following criteria:
+Evaluators must also consider the following criteria:

 - a.
 Books should be published by reputable academic or trade presses.
 Reviews of the book in appropriate journals should be considered.
 Textbooks ought to be evaluated as to the quality of the content and their contribution to the teaching of the discipline. - b.
 Articles, essays, and creative writings should be published in appropriate scholarly journals, which, consistent with discipline and topic, may include open-access and/or online-only journals.
-For all publications, some assessment should be made as to the quality of the journal in which the piece appears; in particular, whether the journal is refereed and its scholarly reputation.
-[Approved by the Board of Trustees, April 2017]
+For all publications, some assessment should be made as to the quality of the journal in which the piece appears; in particular, whether the journal is referred and its scholarly reputation. - c.

-- c.
 Reports for governmental bodies or private entities should be evaluated in terms of both the quality of the research as well as the prestige of the entity for which the research was conducted and the extent to which the research influenced the policies or activities of the contracting entity in a significant way.
-If the faculty member is unable to provide copies of the contracted study due to the confidential or proprietary nature of the material the research/scholarly activity of application must be documented with letters from appropriate authorities (for example the Executive Director of the contracting organization, Lead Investigator for the contracted research) within the organization made use of this form of scholarship of application. - d.
+If the faculty member is unable to provide copies of the contracted study due to the confidential or proprietary nature of the material the research/scholarly activity of application must be documented with letters from appropriate authorities (for example the Executive Director of the contracting organization, Lead Investigator for the contracted research) within the organization attesting to the value of the scholarly activity and the way that the organization made use of this form of scholarship of application. - d.
 Conference presentations should be evaluated on the quality of their content and on the prestige of the meeting to which they were delivered.
 National and regional meetings should rank higher than local meetings.
-Scholarly presentations should be ranked more highly than popular ones. - e.
+Scholarly presentations should be ranked more highly than popular ones.

+- e.
 Artistic production in the performing, fine, and literary arts should be assessed by considering the quality of the work and the reputation of the presenting or publishing organization.
 Appropriate reviews of the presentation, if available, should be consulted. - f.
 The pursuit of grants should be assessed by considering the quality of the work associated with the grant application.
 In the case of grants, the faculty member should have available a copy of the grant application and a letter acknowledging receipt of the grant application.
-In the case of a successful grant application, the faculty member should have available a copy of the notification of the award of the grant.
-[Approved by the Board of Trustees, April 2017] - g.
+In the case of a successful grant application, the faculty member should have available a copy of the notification of the award of the grant. - g.
 Professional activity with student participation is particularly valued and should be evaluated on the quality of the experience for the students as well as the quality of the work itself.
-Supervision of student scholarship (e.g. non-collaborative student independent study that does not contribute to the faculty member's professional activity) should be described under Teaching.
-[Approved by the Board of Trustees, April 2017]
+Supervision of student scholarship (e.g. non-collaborative student independent study that does not contribute to the faculty member's professional activity) should be described under Teaching. - h.
 Digital scholarship outside of the traditional venues of peer-reviewed academic journals should be considered and evaluated to determine its quality, innovation, and impact on the field.
-[Approved by the Board of Trustees, April 2017]